How a Docking Station Can Help with Quick Back-Up Power

 What is a Generator Docking Station?

 A generator docking station connects a portable generator to the building’s electrical system without the need to run lots of cable throughout the building into the main electrical panel.
 It is already pre-wired, so this is the plug-n-play solution in the temporary power world.
 This can change the time needed to set-up and get your building power from 4 hours to 30 minutes.
 This is especially important in the case of an outage in certain industries such as food and data centers.
 Using a manual or automatic transfer switch, the generator Tap box delivers temporary power in the case of a building-wide outage.
 The system keeps business functions safe and running smoothly.

 Generator tap boxes, are also called “quick connects” because the transfer of power is easy and smooth.
-They provide the quick connection of portable power right when a building needs it most.
+Electrical service tap boxes provide the quick connection of portable power right when a building needs it most.

 Generator tap boxes are usually installed at the side of a building, on its exterior.
 The “quick connection” of a docking station is a cost-effective method because it avoids the need to connect temporary power from the portable generator to the main breaker during an outage because it has already been done.